Theme of the Week: Stronger

 Bible Verse: “The Lord is their strength.”
 Psalm 28:8

+Resolve and audacity!
 They were willing to risk all: wrath from the house owner, a rebuke from those outside, or worse yet, a chastening from Jesus Himself.
 Still, their love for Amos won out.
 They climbed the rear staircase and removed tiles from the roof.
 Would they find a willing and compassionate Jesus?

 Copyright © 2022 Impactus | Promise Keepers Canada.
 All rights reserved.